aOelschlager/multisite-helper/README.md

 Next enter the multisite-helper directory.

+***This is using my forked repo of the isle-dc repo for a quicker setup.
+Instructions to use the isle-dc repo are after these***

+For a quicker setup to demo you can clone the branch multi-project-example from my forked repo of isle-dc: git clone -b multi-project-example https://github.com/aOelschlager/isle-dc.git

+Rename the directory and clone again.

+Change the domain name and composer project name in the env file located in the renamed directory (You have to copy the file from the sample.env file.)

+Enter one of the project directories and run make local-part-one.
+Repeate this step in the other directory.

+Then in the multisite-helper directory run make download-default-certs

+Then edit the docker-compose file in the multisite-helper directory and replace project1 in project1_default and project1_gateway to the name of your project.
+Repeate for project2.
+Ex. isle-dc_default and isle-dc_gateway.

+Replace project1domain.traefik.me and project2domain.traefik.me to whatever the domain names are in your projects.
+Ex. islandora.traefik.me

+Save the docker-compose file.

+In the multisite-helper directory run docker-compose up -d

+In one of the project directories run make local-part-two.
+When finished repeate this step in the other project directory.

+***This is using the isle-dc repo and a more manual setup***

 Clone isle-dc repository and rename it: git clone https://github.com/Islandora-Devops/isle-dc.git

 Clone another isle-dc repository: git clone https://github.com/Islandora-Devops/isle-dc.git